Diagonal Difference Method (DDM)

 In the second step, we compute two differences based on the constants of the equations:

-Step 3: Solve for xx and yy
+Step 3: Solve for and

 The final step involves solving for the unknowns using the following formulas: